antonio-ng/nvimBouncer/README.md

 # nvimBouncer
-nvim emoji top bar animation
+nvim emoji top bar animation, add this to your init.lua